Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

 1. One line, which is the test case name.
 1. An optional line starting with the 11-character prefix `depends_on:`.
 This line consists of a list of compile-time options separated by the character ':', with no whitespace.
 The test case is executed only if all of these configuration options are enabled in `mbedtls_config.h`.
 Note that this filtering is done at run time.
 1. A line containing the test case function to execute and its parameters.
 This last line contains a test function name and a list of parameters separated by the character ':'.
-Each parameter can be any C expression of the correct type (only `int` or `char *` are allowed as parameters).
+The parameter must be valid for the function type:
+    * `int` or other integral type: an integer-valued C expression, evaluated in a separate function in the same C source file as the test code.
+So this expression has access to macros, types and even global variables defined in the header of the `.function` file, but not to local variables of the test function.
+    * `[const] char *`: a string between double quotes.
+A backslash escapes the next character (needed for `\":`).
+    * `[const] data_t *`: a byte string written in hexadecimal, between double quotes.

 For example: